 Here at Arizona Autism United, we have worked hard to create a clear path for employees to become a BCBA, transitioning smoothly from direct care to supervisory roles, to make sure you meet the requirements and experience a wide range of innovative programs and best practices.
 We make sure our trainees get to work with multiple BCBA supervisors to develop a broad skill set with knowledge gained from people with different backgrounds and perspectives.
 In addition to the task list, we have a comprehensive list of fieldwork targets to make sure trainees learn how to do critical techniques fluently, such as conducting a functional behavior assessment (FBA), writing treatment programs, and customizing individualized learning activities.
 Our goal is to develop great clinicians, and not just someone who can pass an exam!
 If you are interested in pursuing this opportunity, contact us or fill out an application for the position of ABA Behavior Technician.
 If you already have experience in the technician role, contact us to learn about job opportunities with BCBA supervision in the Assistant Clinical Specialist role.

 The psych board application follows Arizona’s state statutes regulating behavior analysts.
 Since laws can change over time, it is important to stay up to date as you pursue licensure.
+Additionally, as the ABA field continues to grow, the BACB continuously updates their requirements for certification.
 The local BCBA community has worked extensively with the psych board to have their requirements match those of the BACB, so that certification is a direct path to licensure as well.
-It is now very close, with just a few differences.
-The 1500 hours of supervised experience over 12 months are required (there is no intensive practicum option).
-Also, all supervisors in Arizona must be licensed for the hours to count.
+It is now very close, but the state of Arizona does require that all fieldwork hours are supervised by a state licensed Behavior Analyst.
+The only exception is for Behavior Analysts that have already been licensed in another state for at least a year, which makes them eligible to get a license in Arizona without having to redo their supervision hours.
 You can always contact the psych board with questions, if you have any unusual circumstances with your education or supervision.

 Check out the Arizona Association for Behavior Analysis (AzABA) to connect with colleagues and get updated information.
 You should also explore the Association for Behavior Analysis International (ABAI), which holds the largest annual ABA conference.
 Finally, the Association for Professional Behavior Analysts (APBA) is a great resource for public policy and professional practice information.